gastonstat/gastonstat.github.io/about/index.md

 ## Currently

-I'm a Data Science Fellow at [Insight Data Science](http://insightdatascience.com/) and a guest researcher in the Nielsen Group at UC Berkeley.
+I'm a Data Science Fellow at [Insight Data Science](http://insightdatascience.com/).

-## Research
+## Research Interests

-My current work revisits the core concepts behind methods for association-relationship between multiple sets of variables (multiblock data) using different approaches from a broad range of disciplines (e.g. psychometrics, chemometrics, sensometrics, econometrics, ecology and biometrics).
+My research work revisits the core concepts behind methods for association-relationship between multiple sets of variables (multiblock data) using different approaches from a broad range of disciplines (e.g. psychometrics, chemometrics, sensometrics, econometrics, ecology and biometrics).
 Broadly speaking, my research focuses on how to